nschlia/ffmpegfs/README.md

 transcoding is not required MP3 will also do, but WebM and MP4 will create better results.
 The OGG encoder is not fast enough for real-time recoding files.

+When a destination *JPG*, *PNG* or *BMP* is chosen, all frames of a video source file will be presented in a virtual directory named after the source file.
+Audio will no be available.

 For installation instructions see the [install](INSTALL.md) file.